Annapurna Circuit Trek Itinerary: 15 Days Trekking plan

 1. Autumn (September, October, November)

-You will have refreshing weather, excellent mountain visibility, and overall natural beauty during Autumn.
+You will have refreshing weather, excellent mountain visibility, and natural beauty during Autumn.
 Almost every teahouse and lodge is open for trekkers.
 So, you need to worry about your food and accommodation.
 However, the teahouses packed very soon due to the number of trekkers in the region.
 Thus, pre-booking is recommended.

 2. Spring (March, April, May)